moosemeat817/PathfindersAscent/README.md

 <img src="https://github.com/moosemeat817/images/blob/main/BR_Overlook_Cabin.jpg" width="80%">

 ### • Routes
-There is no need to employ any advanced techniques or exploits (such as mountain goating) to traverse the more difficult routes.
-You also do not need to have any other mods installed, such as the Jump mod.
+As you move around the regions you will find that many of the routes you are accustomed to using are no longer passable for one reason or another.
+There may be a rock blocking the way or an undeployed rope climb that is normally deployed that will prevent you from from continuing on a particular route.
+When you are traveling to the major point of interest in these regions (The Summit - The Gold Mine - The Prison), you should expect the journey will be much longer and more difficult than what you are used to.
+While the game envirnoment has been altered in many ways, all viable paths forward will be obvious.
+In other words, you will not need to search for hidden or very narrow paths to make your way forward.
+If it isn't obvious, then there will be subtle hints to point you in the right direction that are in keeping with what you already find in The Long Dark.
+There is also no need to employ any advanced techniques or exploits (such as mountain goating) to traverse the more difficult routes.

 <img src="https://github.com/moosemeat817/images/blob/main/AC_Foremans.jpg" width="80%">